What the Latest Tax Law Changes Mean for You in 2026 and Beyond

 Ongoing Benefits for Business Owners

-If you own a business or are self-employed, the Qualified Business Income (QBI) deduction remains in place:
+If you own a business or are self-employed, the Qualified Business Income (QBI) deduction remains available:

-• The deduction allows eligible owners of pass-through businesses to deduct a portion of qualified income
+• Eligible owners of pass-through businesses may deduct a portion of qualified income

 • It applies to sole proprietorships, partnerships, S corporations, and certain LLCs